 Welcome New Participants!
-We have several resources designed to introduce and integrate IETF new participants to the community.
-This includes tutorials and web pages that describe the IETF processes and provide overviews of IETF technical work.
-You will also find information about what types of accounts you'll need.
+We have several resources designed to introduce and integrate IETF you into to the community, including tutorials and web pages that describe IETF processes and provide overviews of IETF technical work.
 Dive in and have fun!

 New Participants' Overview

 - Introduction to an IETF meeting week

 - Overview of resources (people, tools, information)